Purity, ascent, and periodicity for Gorenstein flat cotorsion modules: The case when is flat over

-\item Let $f:X\to Y$ be a morphism of affine schemes, then \cite[17.9.1]{ega} states that $f$ is an open immersion if and only if the corresponding ring homomorphism is a finitely presented flat ring epimorphism.
-Consequently every ring homomorphism between commutative rings satisfying the conditions of the above theorem arises (or induces) a corresponding open immersion of schemes.
+\item Let $f\colon X\to Y$ be a morphism of affine schemes.
+Then, by \cite[17.9.1]{groth}, $f$ is an open immersion if and only if the corresponding ring homomorphism is a finitely presented flat ring epimorphism.
+Thus the morphisms of commutative rings that satisfy \cref{epirecollement} are precisely the ones which correspond to open immersions of affine schemes. \end{enumerate} \end{ex}